Menu Close

 • Pre-Employment and Annual Audiograms: For early detection of hearing loss.

-• Noise Regulation: Limit noise exposure to ≤115 dB (continuous/intermittent) and avoid impulse noise >140 dB.
+• Noise Regulation: Limit noise exposure to ≤115 db (continuous/intermittent) and avoid impulse noise >140 db.

 • Training Programs: Educate workers on NIHL risks and prevention.